 1. Please list primary employ d address:

-2. Please list any office, trusteeships, directorship, position, or relationship of ANY nature (e.g. lawyer, lobbyist, consultant, etc.), whether compensated or not, held by you with any person, firm, corporation or other organization who or which is known by you have any matter pending or financial relationship with Capitalize Albany Corporation.
+2. nature (e.g. lawyer, lobbyis you with any person, firm, ps, directorship, position, or relationship of ANY nsultant, etc.), whether compensated or not, held by oration or other organization who or which is known g or financial relationship with Capitalize Albany

 Agency Nature of Affiliation/Relationship

 Name:

 Signature:

 Date: